AI agents, applied

 • FnCallAgent is the minimal function-calling specialist — barely more than a loop around the function-call API, for when we want full control.

-• ReActChat implements the ReAct paradigm (interleave reasoning and action via a scratchpad).
-Targets backend modes that are not fine-tuned for native function calls and we need to coax tool use through prompting.
+• ReActChat implements the ReAct paradigm (interleaving reasoning and action via a scratchpad).
+Targets backend modes that are not fine-tuned for native function calls and thus we need to coax tool use through prompting.

 We extend it through register_tool / BaseTool (source) plus MCP — but agentskills.io skills are unsupported

-The framework grows a new demo with each Qwen release rather than freezing into a stable API — Qwen3-Coder native tool-call parsing, Qwen3-VL vision tool-calls etc.
+The framework grows a new demo with each Qwen release — Qwen3-Coder native tool-call parsing, Qwen3-VL vision tool-calls, etc.

 2.3.1 Driving non-Qwen models